thealice/community-food-map-client/notes.md

 -[x] after new location form is submitted, redirect to newly create location's show page -[x] update address info that shows on location show page -[] re-evaluate when to passdown props and when to mapStateToProps (save currentLocation to store/state?)
--[] Add foodsouce form directly on location show page -[] Add "About" component and blurb
+-[x] Add foodsouce form directly on location show page -[] Get foodsource form post fetch working
+-[] Hide add foodsource form until button is clicked -[] fix up styled form component
+-[] Add "About" component and blurb
 -[] Add MapContainer to homepage
 -[] Place markers for each location
 -[] Add LocationsContainer and place in MainContainer when on '/'
-    -[] Change to connect w/redux for loactions is on locations container instead of main -[] STRETCH: add map to location show page
+    -[] Change to connect w/redux for loactions is on locations container instead of main -[] STRETCH: add update/delete functionality for locations/foodsources -[] STRETCH: add user login/logout
+-[] STRETCH: limit edit/delete to owner of location/foodsource
+-[] STRETCH: add map to location show page
 -[] STRETCH: add map filters so map will change depending on region, etc.
 -[] STRETCH: clicking on Location Cards will popup info window on map